Seahawks’ Pete Carroll among three coaches fined $100,000 for not wearing face coverings properly

-In a move by the NFL designed to send a message about compliance with COVID-19 protocols, Seattle coach Pete Carroll and two others were fined $100,000 Monday for violating rules on wearing face coverings in the bench area.
+In a move by the NFL designed to send a message about compliance with COVID-19 protocols, Seattle coach Pete Carroll and two others were fined $100,000 Monday for violating rules regarding wearing face coverings in the bench area.

 The news was reported by ESPN and The NFL Network.